corbindavenport/nexus-tools/README.md

 ## Privacy & Analytics

 Nexus Tools uses [Plausible Analytics](https://plausible.io) to transmit your operating system and CPU architecture during the installation process for development purposes.
-This analytics data is viewable publicly at [plausible.io/nexustools.corbin.io](https://plausible.io/nexustools.corbin.io).
 You can disable analytics reporting by adding the `--no-analytics` parameter to the install command, like this:

 ```
 bash <(curl -s https://raw.githubusercontent.com/corbindavenport/nexus-tools/main/install.sh) --no-analytics